Machinery of Government (MoG) changes: A guide

 - makes determinations under section 75 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act( to transfer appropriation funding

-- advices on governance arrangements, superannuation, accounting and budgeting, reporting, banking, information and communication technology, insurance, property management issues and the Central Budget Management System (CBMS).
+- advises on governance arrangements, superannuation, accounting and budgeting, reporting, insurance, property management issues and the Central Budget Management System (CBMS).

 16. National Archives of Australia